Pool and spa rebate

 - If you have a salt system, you can run the system many more hours per day and get increased chlorine production if needed.

-Keeping a spa heated at all times can use a significant amount of energy.
-If your spa is always on, consider the following tips:
+Keeping a spa heated can use a significant amount of energy, especially during the winter.
+If your spa is 240V, and always heated to your maximum temp (usually 100+), consider the following tips:

 While it can be tempting to save money in the short term, you’re not always best served by maintaining your pool or spa yourself.
 Without proper knowledge and experience with pool equipment and chemicals, you may have to replace equipment more often and you risk structural failures such as cracked pool shells, which can be very expensive to replace.
 If you’re not sure how to handle a pool or spa issue, talk to a Certified Aquatic Equipment Installer (CAEI) SMUD Professional.
 To learn more visit www.fpsie.org